kestry/GoodDayFishing/README.md

   + Pressing down once makes you sit.
   + Pressing down again lets you fish.

-Once you're fishing, you can reel your line one time by pressing up.
+Once you're fishing, you can reel your line a single time by pressing up.

 Hitting the bottom of the ocean will also reel your line.